agathoklisx/lai/README.md

     has to be implemented, mainly the type(), to_s()  and to_i() methods

-  - import can accept also expressions (Dictu 'import' accepts only strings) */
+  - import can accept also expressions (Dictu 'import' accepts only strings)

+Build time deferences:

+  - make DISABLE_HTTP=1 avoids to link against libcurl, which Dictu build system does it by default as a dependency to the HTTP class.
+In that case to disable also the http tests, use "--disable-http" when running the tests.

+*/
 ```
 Usage: